ljyeliz/ljyeliz/README.md

-  # Hi there, I'm Elizabeth! 👋
+  # Hi there, I'm Elizabeth Lim! 👋

 🌟 Welcome to my GitHub profile!
 I'm passionate about technology, coding, and continuous learning.
 Here's a bit about me:
 ## About Me